richmont12/identity-management/readme.md

 ## Folder Structure
 * web: contains the web frontend build with nextjs and react
-* data-api: contains the api build with apsnetcore
+* backend: contains the apis build with apsnetcore
 * identity: contains the identity server build with aspnetcore and duende identity server